Skip to content

 YA Christian Fiction Action Thriller Series, books 1-4

 Skilled authors of Christian books for teens know how to naturally integrate faith into the essence of their main character(s) rather than treating Christianity like a separate character, awkwardly standing around waiting to make a point.
-Andrew Klavan does a phenomenal job of naturally integrating faith into the hero in his YA Christian fiction thriller series, starting with Book 1: The Last Thing I Remember.
+Andrew Klavan does a phenomenal job of naturally integrating faith into the hero in his YA Christian fiction thriller series.

-- A hero with a big heart and a black belt in karate (and he knows how to use both)
+• By far the best part: A hero with a big heart and a black belt in karate—and he knows how to use both.
+(See my post Standout Characters in YA Novels.)

 Incidence of graphic violence: Medium-High.
-There are numerous fight scenes and shootouts throughout the series, but the violence passes quickly and avoids toeing the line of inappropriateness.
+Numerous fight scenes and shootouts throughout the series, but the violence passes quickly and avoids toeing the line of inappropriateness.
 Book 2, in particular, has a lot of blood in the beginning.
-Something to keep in mind if you wish to avoid that kind of material.

 #8: Frozen Footprints By Therese Heckenkamp